nhs-digital-gp-it-futures/marketing-pages/README.md

 ## Dependencies
 ### Buying Catalogue API
 In order for the app to function properly, make sure you have an instance of the Buying Catalogue API in dev. environment running.
-How to set up the [Buying Catalogue API](https://github.com/nhs-digital-gp-it-futures/BuyingCatalogueService/blob/master/README.md "Buying Catalogue API setup").
+How to set up the [Buying Catalogue API](https://github.com/nhs-digital-gp-it-futures/BuyingCatalogueService/blob/master/README.md "Buying Catalogue API setup")..